richardbentil/react-shopping-cart/README.md

-# Getting Started with React Firebase Authentication
+# React Shopping Cart

-A react application built to provide authentication for web applications
+A react shopping cart application built with redux

 The features are:
+Add to cart
+Add to wishlist
 Sign up
 Login
 Email verification